 Available to complete a project, significant in scope and cost.
 The grant amount may not exceed $50,000.
 Some matching funds are required.

-Full requirements can be found on our Eligibility Requirements page.
+Find out if your organization, project and project site are eligible for this grant.
+Full details can be found on our Eligibility Requirements page.

 To obtain a Stewardship Fund grant from MWMO, applicants generally follow this process: